-Personnel Records (continued): Personnel records shall be kept in a lockbox within the church safe.
-Access to such records shall be limited to the applicable paid employee or unpaid critical volunteer, Church Pastor(s), and Church President (Executive Committee Chairperson).
+Personnel records shall be kept in a lockbox within the church safe.
+Access to such records shall be limited to the applicable paid employee or unpaid critical volunteer, Congregation Pastor(s) and President (Executive Committee Chairperson).

 Personnel files for critical volunteers shall be retained for a period of three years following the last date of their involvement in the activity that caused the critical volunteer classification.
 Files not required to be retained shall be destroyed.